 You can increase the amount of memory available to the CrashPlan app using command-line interface (CLI) commands.

 You shouldn't need to increase memory unless you are experiencing frequent crashes of the CrashPlan app and your backup files exceed 1 TB of storage or 1 million files on Mac or Linux or exceed 4 TB of storage or 4 million files on Windows.
-If you have questions about whether adjusting memory may help resolve crashes of the CrashPlan app, contact our Customer Champions.
+If you have questions about whether adjusting memory may help resolve crashes of the CrashPlan app, contact our technical support engineers.

 If you are able to open and sign into the CrashPlan app, you can use the command-line interface (CLI) to allocate more memory.